tier4/AWSIM/docs/ProjectGuide/Testing/index.md

 In summary, `Edit Mode` tests are well-suited for **testing isolated code components** and editor-related functionality, while `Play Mode` tests are more appropriate for **integration testing** within the runtime environment of a Unity application or game.

 ## Tips for writing good tests
+- Prioritize EditMode testing over PlayMode.
+- Create one test class per class as much as possible.
+- Write tests from a high-risk point of view.
+- Add the suffix `Test` to the test class. (ex. `ImuSensorTest`)

 ## Running tests